Who pays tuition fees?

-NOTE: Are you admitted to a Master programme, SDU will NOT start your visa application until we have received your tuition fee payment.
+NOTE: Are you admitted to a programme, SDU will NOT start your visa application until we have received your tuition fee payment.
 Therefore, it can be a good idea to pay with credit card since that kind of payment is registered immediately.

 Guest students (explanation for a Guest Student)

 All guest students pay tuition.
 Your nationality determines how much you pay.
 Tuition also varies according to your choice of courses.
 Check the section below about the prices to find the exact price for you as a guest student.

 A tuition fee-paying full degree student going on an exchange stay arranged by SDU, will still pay the tuition fee to SDU.
 A tuition fee-paying full degree student going on a self-arranged exchange stay and afterwards getting the obtained credits transferred, will not pay tuition fee for the ECTS-credits obtained abroad.
 The student will pay the tuition fee in advance to SDU, and will then get the tuition fee for the obtained ECTS points refunded.

 - Students doing a full degree with an EU/EEA or Swiss citizenship

 - Students doing a full degree with a non-EU/EEA citizenship who hold a permanent residence permission do not pay tuition.

 - Students doing a full degree with a non-EU/EEA citizenship who hold a temporary residence permission "with a view to/possibility of" being granted permanent residence in Denmark do not pay tuition.
 Your residence permit must state: "mhp. varigt ophold" or "mmf varigt ophold".